 What was your path to becoming a therapist?

-I've always been in a helping profession throughout my life, first as a Marine then in law enforcement.
+I've always been in a helping profession throughout my life.
 After seeing firsthand that therapy works with the right clinician, I needed to know how it worked.
 I completed my graduate training in mental health counseling with a focus in trauma as this was the catalyst to my move into my career as a therapist.
 I have worked in substance abuse (both inpatient and outpatient settings) with a focus on identification and treatment of underlying mental health concerns.
 The opportunity to work with a wide range of disorders in a diverse population has given me insight into the effectiveness of a collaborative approach to treatment.
 My significant amount of real world experience and having completed certification specific to trauma therapy modalities allow me to work with a wide range of issues.

 What should someone know about working with you?